(Last Updated on : 03/11/2017)

 is placed between the couple and they are allowed to see each other through mirrors.

 Wedding Ceremony Rukshat is the custom, where the bride's family bids her a tearful farewell before she leaves her father's house for her husband's residence.
-The bride's father gives her hand to her husband and requests him to protect and take good care of his daughter.
 The custom of welcoming the bride is done at the groom's house.
-The Quran is held over the head the new daughter-in-law by the groom's mother and then she enters her new home.
+The Quran is held over the head of the new daughter-in-law by the groom's mother and then she enters her new home.
 The Chauthi ceremony is conducted on the fourth day after the wedding, when the bride visits the home of her parents.
 The bride receives a blissful welcome on this day.
 The Valimah is the lavish reception on behalf of the groom's family.
 It is a joyous occasion that brings together the two families, their relatives and other well-wishers.

 Muslim wedding rituals are some of the most simple and pleasant rituals, where the bride and the groom themselves enjoy amidst the merrymaking of their marriage.